Guided sequential ABC schemes for intractable Bayesian models: Examples

-The log-Wasserstein distances between the ``exact'' posterior (approximated with 1,000 posterior samples obtained via MCMC) and the ABC approximations for the ten estimation runs are reported in Figure \ref{fig:twisted_wass}.
-To exploit the a-priori knowledge of the strong correlation between $\theta_1$ and $\theta_2$, we consider here a version of \texttt{fullcondopt} (which we call \texttt{fullcondoptblocked}) that proposes jointly a perturbed $(\theta_1^{**},\theta_2^{**})$ conditionally on the $(\theta_3^*,\theta_4^*,\theta_5^*)$ from the previous iteration, while the remaining coordinates are perturbed one-by-one conditionally on all the others as $q(\theta_k^{**}|\theta_{-k}^*,s_y)$ ($k=3,4,5$), (see the Supplementary Material for details on this sampler).
-What we notice is that the non-guided \texttt{olcm} reaches small log-Wasserstein distances after 15 iterations, but then continues for a few more iterations to approach $\delta=0.25$ (Panel A in Figure \ref{fig:twisted_wass}).
-The non-guided \texttt{standard} not only requires even more iterations, but also ultimately does not return distances as small as \texttt{olcm} (Panel A).
-The guided \texttt{fullcondoptblocked} (Panel A) and all guided SIS-ABC methods (Panels B-F), either Gaussian or copula-based, stop earlier than the non-guided methods, and display smaller log-Wasserstein distances than those of \texttt{olcm} at the first few iterations and then similar, except for \texttt{cop-blocked} with triangular marginals, whose log-Wasserstein distances are smaller than \texttt{olcm} across all iterations.
-However, even when the distances are similar, those from the guided-samplers are obtained more rapidly thanks to a higher acceptance rate and a lower total wallclock time, see the Supplementary Material.
-In particular, in the second iteration the guided methods display a 4-6 times larger acceptance rate than the non-guided ones (in the first iteration all samplers are equivalent since proposals are generated from the prior).
-The second iteration is a particularly critical one for the computational budget, since particles are typically scattered far from the bulk of the true posterior.
-Low values of the ESS for some of the guided-methods (see the Supplementary Material) are responsible for a larger variability between different runs, as in this case only few particles are resampled at the last iteration, and these appear to differ between runs.
-Instead, the ESS of the guided SMC-ABC \texttt{fullcondoptblocked} (Panel A), the guided SIS-ABC \texttt{cop-blocked} with triangular marginals (Panel C) or the guided-copulas with uniform marginals (Panel F) are higher than the non-guided ones (see the Supplementary Material), being then less sensible to variability across independent runs.
-However, the distances obtained from marginal uniforms increase with the iterations as the consequence of the method becoming somehow overconfident, as illustrated in the Supplementary Material, where the contour plots of the ABC posteriors at the last iteration of $(\theta_1,\theta_2)$ are reported.
-Something similar happens also to \texttt{fullcondoptblocked}.
+Low values of the ESS for some of the guided-methods (see the Supplementary Material {F.2}) are responsible for a larger variability between different runs, as in this case only few particles are resampled at the last iteration, and these appear to differ between runs.
+Instead, the ESS of the guided SMC-ABC \texttt{fullcondoptblocked} (Panel A), the guided SIS-ABC \texttt{cop-blocked} with triangular (Panel B) or mixed marginals (Panel D), or the guided-copulas with uniform marginals (Panel C) are higher than the non-guided ones (see the Supplementary Material {F.2}), being then less sensible to variability across independent runs.
+However, the distances obtained from marginal uniforms increase with the iterations as the consequence of the method becoming somehow overconfident, as illustrated in the Supplementary Material {F.2}, where the contour plots of the ABC posteriors at the last iteration of $(\theta_1,\theta_2)$ are reported.
+As for the two-moons study, this can be solved by considering mixed marginals (Panel D).
+Similar increasing distances happen also to \texttt{fullcondoptblocked}.
 Deriving a \lq\lq sanity check\rq\rq to prevent this deterioration in the inference performance, while of interest, is out of the scope of this work.
 However, a possible suggestion would be to stop the methods once the acceptance rate becomes lower than $1.5\%$ for two consecutive iterations (similarly to \citealp{del2012adaptive}), as it is unlikely that the inference will improve while the computational cost will increase.
-Additional results using this stopping criterion are in the Supplementary Material, showing, indeed, an improved inference.
-Among all methods, for this case study we recommend using \texttt{cop-blocked} with triangular marginals, as it has the merits of being robust across several runs and, more importantly, having small log-Wasserstein distances starting from as little as three iterations.
+Additional results using this stopping criterion are in the Supplementary Material {F.2}, showing, indeed, an improved inference.
+Among all methods, for this case study we recommend using \texttt{cop-blocked} with either mixed or triangular marginals, as they have the merits of being robust across several runs and, more importantly, having small log-Wasserstein distances starting from as little as two or three iterations, respectively, \mbox{with the mixed marginals having also higher acceptance rates at iteration two.}